Philippines–Thailand relations: State visits

 In 1963, His Majesty King Bhumibol Adulyadej and Queen Sirikit, made a 5-day state visit to the Philippines.
 Philippine President Fidel V. Ramos visited Thailand in December 1995 followed by President Joseph Estrada in December 1998.
 Many other high-level visits, people-to-people contact, and cooperation under various frameworks mark the mutually beneficial relations between the two countries.

 In 2011, President Benigno Aquino III undertook his first official visit to Thailand.
 He met with Thai Prime Minister Abhisit Vejjajiva.
 The visit aimed to further strengthen the Philippines deep and strong bilateral relations with Thailand, as well as cooperation within the Association of Southeast Asian Nations in order to help build a secure and prosperous ASEAN Community in 2015.
 The Chief Executive will be accorded with ceremonial honors befitting a head of state like an official welcome ceremony at the Government House in Dusit, Bangkok.

 In January 2012, Thai Prime Minister Yingluck Shinawatra visited the Philippines to highlight the 63rd anniversary of establishment of diplomatic relations between the Philippines and Thailand.

-In 2017, Philippine President Rodrigo Duterte made a state visit to Thailand from 20-22 March.
+In 2017, Philippine President Rodrigo Duterte made a state visit to Thailand from 20 to 22 March.
 President Duterte and Prime Minister Prayut Chan-o-cha met and discussed various topics, such as economic and defense cooperation, security and agriculture.